Cross Country Chase Predictions, Betting Tips, Odds & Trends (Cheltenham 2023 - DAY 2)

 Who won the Cross Country Chase last year?

-Last year's renewal was won by Delta Work at SP of 5/2F, trained by Gordon Elliott and ridden by Jack Kennedy.
+Last year's renewal was called off after parts of the track were waterlogged.
+In 2023 the race was won by Delta Work at SP of 11/10F, trained by Gordon Elliott and ridden by Keith Donoghue.

-What weights are carried for the Cross Country Chase?
+What weights are carried for the Cross Country Handicap Chase?

 11st 4lbs with a 7lb allowance for mares.